-- an application for a project that costs more or less than three dollars per watt of installed system capacity based on a review of the project, documents submitted by the project applicant, and Project cost evaluations must exclude costs available data. associated with energy storage systems.
-Applicants may petition the Washington State University extension energy program to approve a higher cost per watt for unusual circumstances, except that such costs may not include costs associated with energy storage systems. - (b) The Washington State University extension energy program may review the cost per watt target under (a) of this subsection prior to each fiscal biennium and is authorized to determine a new cost per watt target. - (12)(a) Within thirty days of receipt of an application for certification, the Washington State University extension energy program must notify the applicant and, except when a utility is the applicant, the utility serving the site of the community solar project, by mail or electronically, whether certification has been granted.
-The certification notice must state the total dollar amount of the low-income community solar incentive payment for which the applicant is eligible under this section. - (b) Within sixty days of receipt of a notification under (a) of this subsection, the utility serving the site of the community solar project must remit the applicable one-time low-income community solar incentive payment to the project administrator, who accepts the payment on behalf of, and for the purpose of providing direct benefits to, the project's qualifying subscribers. - (13) (a) Certification follows the community solar project if the following conditions are met using procedures established by the Washington State University extension energy program: - (i) The community solar project is transferred to a new owner who notifies the Washington State University extension energy program of the transfer; - (ii) The new owner provides an executed interconnection agreement with the utility serving the site of the community solar project; and - (iii) The new owner agrees to provide equivalent ongoing benefits to qualifying subscribers as the current owner. - (b) In the event that a qualifying subscriber terminates their participation in a community solar project, the system certification 38 39 follows the project and participation must be transferred to a new qualifying subscriber.
+- (h) Any other information the Washington State University extension energy program deems necessary in determining eligibility and incentive levels or administering the program. - (9) No incentive payments may be authorized or accrued until the final electrical inspection and executed interconnection agreement are submitted to the Washington State University extension energy program. - (10)(a) Within thirty days of receipt of an application for certification, the Washington State University extension energy program must notify the applicant and, except when a utility is the applicant, the utility serving the site of the community solar project, by mail or electronically, whether certification has been granted.
+The certification notice must state the total dollar amount of the energy burden reduction incentive payment for which the applicant is eligible under this section. - (b) Within sixty days of receipt of a notification under (a) of this subsection, the utility serving the site of the community solar project must remit the applicable one-time energy burden reduction incentive payment to the project administrator, who accepts the payment on behalf of, and for the purpose of providing direct benefits to, the project's qualifying subscribers. - (11) (a) Certification follows the community solar project if the following conditions are met using procedures established by the Washington State University extension energy program: - (i) The community solar project is transferred to a new owner who notifies the Washington State University extension energy program of the transfer; and - (ii) The new owner provides an executed interconnection agreement with the utility serving the site of the community solar project. - (b) In the event that a qualifying subscriber terminates their participation in a community solar project, the system certification follows the project and participation may be transferred to a new qualifying subscriber.